pg-spot-ops/pg-spot-operator/README.md

   - Can optionally specify also a callback (executable file) to do something/integrate with the resulting connect string (just displayed by default) or just run in `--connstr-output-only` mode to be pipe-friendly
 * The operator:
-  - Finds the cheapest (the default strategy) Spot instance for given HW requirements and launches a VM
+  - Finds the cheapest Spot instance with OK eviction rate (the default "balanced" `--selection-strategy`) for given HW requirements and launches a VM
   - Runs Ansible to set up Postgres
-  - Keeps checking the VM health every minute (configurable) and if evicted, launches a new one, re-mounts the data volume and resurrects Postgres
+  - Keeps checking the VM health every minute (configurable) and if evicted, launches a new one, re-mounts the data volume or does a PITR restore from S3 and resurrects Postgres

 # Usage